mtnbarreto/flask-base-api/README.md

 |`docker-compose exec flask-api python manage.py test`| Runs all integration tests|
 |`docker-compose exec flask-api python manage.py test <file-name or pattern>`| Runs all integration tests that matches the file-name or pattern |

-> Make sure you run tests on `development` target.
-It does not work on `debug` target which uses debugpy library.
+> Make sure you run tests on the `development` target.
+It does not work on `debug` target, which uses debugpy library.
-> There are more than 55 integration test covering the REST endpoints.
+> There are more than 55 integration tests covering the REST endpoints.
 Check out test implementations inside [test](/flask-api/tests/) folder.

-The most conveniend way to run test on demand is by using VSCode UI.
+The most convenient way to run tests on demand is by using VSCode UI.

 ![vs-code UI testing](.github/files/ui-tests.gif)